 This course is an introduction to basic machine shop practices with emphasis on safety, hand tools, band saws, drill presses and measuring tools.
-(Prerequisites: MAT 100 or MAT 152, RDG 100)
+(Prerequisites: MAT 170 (Must make a "C" or higher, RDG 100)

 MTT 152 PRECISION MACHINING II

 This course is an introduction to the operation of basic machine shop equipment with emphasis on milling machines and surface grinders.
 (Prerequisite: MTT 151 with a grade of "C" or better)